General

 Driver Performance Optimization

-Training drivers for efficient EV operation yields significant benefits.
-Gamification platforms rewarding smooth acceleration and strategic regenerative braking have shown 18% improvement in range efficiency, 25% reduction in battery degradation, and 30% decrease in accident rates.
+Training drivers for efficient EV operation yields significant results.
+Gamification platforms rewarding smooth acceleration and strategic regenerative braking have shown:

 Carbon Tracking and Reporting